AgonConsole8/agon-docs/docs/MOS-API.md

 ### `0x19`: mos_getfil

-Get a pointer to a FIL structure in MOS (Requires MOS 1.03 or above)
+Get a pointer to a `FIL` structure in MOS (Requires MOS 1.03 or above)

+This call is useful if you wish to use the FatFS API directly, but need to pass a `FIL` structure to a FatFS API call.

 Parameters: